maglerod/andy-segment-display-card/README.md

 - Showing unused segments in both 7-segment and Dot Matrix mode
 - Added "fixed" segments in animation, smoother animation
 - Optimisation of animation loops

+## v2.0.6
+- Added support for Timer entity, such as Remaining time.
+Attribute to shown via dropdown if entity = timer.
+- Added new Dot Matrix symbols: House, lightniing, lightbulb, battery
+- Added support for showing % and # in dot matrix

+## v2.0.5
+- Added support for GAP between title and Icon
+- Added Color picker for Title aand Icon
+- Added interval color selection on progressbar (show all or active interval)

 ## v2.0.4